 The oral preliminary examination is typically held concurrently with the dissertation proposal.
 The examination committee must consist of four members, at least three of whom are psychology faculty who have Graduate Faculty status.
-Appointment of a fourth committee member who does not have Graduate Faculty status requires permission of the Associate Deanfor Graduate Education.
+Appointment of a fourth committee member who does not have Graduate Faculty status requires permission of the Associate Dean for Graduate Education.
 One of the committee members must be a full time clinical faculty member.
-Students should register for PSY 6950 during the semester in which they plan to take the oral preliminary exam.
-In addition, the following activities, detailed on the Office of Graduate Education website, must be completed at least two weeks prior to scheduling: a) complete the Doctoral Oral Examination Form; b) complete the Degree Audit Form that will be sent to the student following submission of the Doctoral Oral Examination Form.
+Students should complete the following activities, detailed on the Office of Graduate Education website, at least two weeks prior to scheduling: a) complete the Doctoral Oral Examination Form; b) complete the Degree Audit Form that will be sent to the student following submission of the Doctoral Oral Examination Form.